theradest1/Universal-Multiplayer-2/Docs.md

   - gets called when another client leaves
   - clientID is the ID of the client that left

 ### How to use global methods:
 - change MonoBehaviour to MonoBehaviourUM2
-- has to be one of the previously shown methods
+- has to be one of the global methods
-- needs to be a "public virtual void"
+- needs to be a `public override void` method
+- Example: `public override void OnConnect(int clientID){ do stuff }`

 <br></br>
 ## Network Object: